Alexander Pantages: Rape trial

 In the midst of the Wall Street crash of 1929, Pantages was arrested and charged with the rape of 17-year-old California-born Eunice Pringle.
-Pringle, an aspiring vaudeville dancer, alleged that Pantages had attacked her in a small side-office of his downtown Los Angeles theater after she came to see him to discuss her audition.
+Pringle, an aspiring vaudeville dancer, alleged that Pantages had attacked her in a small office at his downtown Los Angeles theatre after she met with him to discuss an audition.

 Newspaper coverage of the trial, particularly by William Randolph Hearst's Los Angeles Examiner, was strongly antagonistic towards the Greek-accented Pantages while portraying Pringle as an innocent victim.
 Both before and during the trial, stories in the Examiner portrayed Pantages as alone, aloof, cold, emotionless, effete, and "European", while the American-born Pringle was humanized through portraits with her family, emotional outbursts in court and interviews in the press.
 Pantages granted no interviews during the trial.

 On October 27, 1929, Pantages was convicted and sentenced to 50 years in prison.
 He was subsequently jailed for several months.
-Pantages engaged attorney Jerry Giesler and San Francisco lawyer Jake Ehrlich to file an appeal on his behalf.
+Pantages engaged attorneys Jerry Giesler and San Francisco lawyer Jake Ehrlich to file an appeal on his behalf.
 Giesler successfully petitioned for a new trial with the California Supreme Court, basing his argument on the original trial judge's exclusion of testimony relating to Eunice Pringle's moral character.

 Pantages was acquitted in the second trial in 1931, after Giesler portrayed Pringle as a woman of low morals; he also demonstrated that a rape would have been impractical in Pantages's broom closet and suggested to the court that Pringle should have been able to fight off the 5' 6.5", 126 lb., 62-year-old Pantages.